Publications -- Reports / Studies

 August 13, 2013 -- Survey Results | AP/NORC Center for Public Affairs Research

 Langer Research Associates launched an in-depth analysis of the April 2013 AP/NORC Center for Public Affairs Research poll.
 Findings show that people who know where to get information on long-term care are more apt to prepare for those needs.
 Funded by The SCAN Foundation, the survey results detailed in Pathways to Progress in Planning for Long-Term Care, explore why this avoidance occurs – with useful conclusions for policymakers, practitioners and the public alike.

-PHI DATA CENTER WITH STATE-BY-STATE PROFILES ON DIRECT-CARE WORKFORCE
+STATE-BY-STATE PROFILES ON DIRECT-CARE WORKFORCE

 This unique state-by-state web tool now includes standards for home health, personal care, and nursing aides.
 View California's profile of Workforce Size, Employment Projections, Wages, Health Coverage, Public Assistance, Training, Legislation/Regulation, Best Practices and Resources.

 THE EFFECTS OF ADULT DAY SERVICES ON FAMILY CAREGIVERS' DAILY STRESS, AFFECT, AND HEALTH: Outcomes From the Daily Stress and Health (DaSH) Study

 May 20, 2013 -- Study | The Gerontologist

 In this study, we examine the effects of use of adult day service (ADS) by caregivers of individuals with dementia (IWD) on daily stressors, affect, and health symptoms.
 Participants were interviewed for 8 consecutive days.
 On some days, the IWD attended an ADS program and on the other days caregivers provide most or all of the care at home.